This Spanish inspired Shakshuka is flavoured with green chillies, chorizo and finished with 2 large eggs.

 - 2 large eggs

-- Sprinkle a little paprika over the egg and place in the middle of the oven.
-Cook for 6-8mins until the egg is cooked but the yolk still runny.
+Place the dish into the centre of the oven for 8-10 minutes or until the egg white is just cooked but the egg yolk is still runny.